thorikawa/GlassRemote/README.md

 ## Usage

+* Make sure bluetooth is on.
+* Pair your glass in advance.
-Download jar file and just double click it.
+* Download jar file and just double click it.

 ## Release Notes